Guide to Fushimi Inari Shrine

 Large torii at Fushimi inari shrine bathing in sunlight

 My husband and I visited Fushimi Inari Shrine twice.
 The first time, we arrived at around 7:00am.
-Bear in mind that we visited at the beginning of December, so it was a bit colder outside, but the hike was marvellous with barely anyone around.
+Bear in mind that we visited at the beginning of December, so it was a bit colder outside, but the hike was marvelous with barely anyone around.
 By the time we descended from the mountain just before 9:30 am, most street food stalls around the shrine were open.
 Perfect timing to grab some street food and a matcha ice cream.

 The second time we visited was after dark.
 The shrine is open 24/7, so you can visit at any time.
 The hike was a lot more atmospheric and meditative, with absolutely nobody around at all.